Market overt: Abolition in England and Wales

 The Sale of Goods (Amendment) Act 1994 (c.
-32), whose sole purpose was to abolish market overt and its equivalent in Wales, came into force in January 1995, repealing section 22(1) of the Sale of Goods Act 1979 and section 47 of the Laws in Wales Act 1542.
+32) is an act of Parliament of the United Kingdom whose sole purpose was to abolish market overt and its equivalent in Wales, came into force in January 1995, repealing section 22(1) of the Sale of Goods Act 1979 and section 47 of the Laws in Wales Act 1542 (34 & 35 Hen.
+8. c.
+26).

 One designated market was Bermondsey Market, in South London.
 In the early 1990s, several portraits by well-known 18th-century portrait painters that had been stolen from Lincoln's Inn each sold for less than £100 from an outside stall.
-Since they had been sold in 'market overt', the purchaser could keep them.
+Since they had been sold in "market overt", the purchaser could keep them.
 Estelle Morris, Minister for the Arts stated during the second reading of the Dealing in Cultural Objects (Offences) Bill in July 2003:

 I did not have information about marché ouvert in the deep recesses of my mind, but experts reliably inform me that it no longer exists.
 The hon.
 Member for Uxbridge (Mr. Randall) will be surprised to learn that it has been abolished only recently.
 It used to exist in designated markets, including Bermondsey.
 I am sure that the promoter will be interested in telling the hon.
 Member for Southwark, North and Bermondsey (Simon Hughes) about that.
 In it, items could be sold before sunrise [sic].
 Believe it or not, in this land of ours, people could sell stolen—my officials put "dodgy" in brackets, but we do not use that term—objects.
 I assure hon.
 Members that it has been abolished.
 I hope that that deals with the fears of the hon.
 Member for Uxbridge.